 NT Vaishakh: SBI PO is a job which provides multiple avenues for a bright career.
 Depending on your performance, you can become a Scale II officer in 2 years (Confirmation+Promotion).
 You will be posted as a Branch Manager and subsequently go up to Scale V i.e. AGM (Asst.
 General Manager) in around 12 years.
 With the fast track promotions introduced, one can become a Chairman in 25 years of service.
 Apart from this, one can become a JIBO (generally after Scale II) and get posted in a foreign branch for a period of 3 years.

-SBI PO Eligibility Criteria 2020 - SBI has released SBI PO 2020 eligibility criteria along with t...
+SBI PO Exam Analysis 2020 - SBI has conducted SBI PO Mains Exam 2020 online.
+Check English, quant...

 Your SBI PO brochure has been successfully mailed to your registered email id .